-It may be that the student is more intellectually gifted than his or her peers, speaks a second language or has a short-term problem that is affecting his or her performance in school.
+It may be that the student is more intellectually gifted than his or her peers, speaks a second language or has a diagnosis that is affecting his or her performance in school.
 Learning Enhancement at St Thomas More College aims to cater for the needs of such students.
 The role of the teacher is to liaise with the student's class teacher to determine the best means to support the student's learning.
 This can occur in several ways:

-- Cooperative planning
+- Personalised Learning Plans

 - In class support

-- Modifications to work programs and assessment
+- Adjustments to assessment

 - Alternative program

-- Small group withdrawal for individual help.
+- Small group work

+Mrs Kimberley Hedditch | kimberley.hedditch@stmc.qld.edu.au |

-Dr Iva Ponton | vponton@stmc.qld.edu.au | Academic Leader - Learning Enhancement
+Academic Leader - Learning Enhancement